 \begin{prop} Let $a_1, ..., a_k$ be distinct letters.
 Then for every $\sigma\in \text{Sym}_k$, the degree-$k$ component of

 is

 \end{prop}

-\begin{proof} We proceed by induction.
+\begin{proof} We prove by induction.
 The case $k=1$ holds trivially.
 Assume the statement holds for every smaller $k$.
-Consider first the special case of We attempt to mover the central $a_ka_k$ to the right using the commutator formula (\ref{recur-2}):
+Consider first the special case of We attempt to move the central $a_ka_k$ to the right using the commutator formula (\ref{recur-2}):

 From the induction hypothesis, the degree-$k$ component of the second term is

 We show now that the degree-$k$ component of the third term is zero:

 The polynomials involved on the right-hand-side are at most of degree $k-1$ and thus do not contain any degree-$k$ component.